-- Veggies- this time of year the prices of veggies plummet, take the time to blanch and freeze them for later this fall and winter. (lettuce, cucumber, celery, broccoli, bok choi, choi sum, cabbage, cauliflower, brussel sprouts, spinach, zucchini, kale, mushrooms, green beans, sweet peppers/capsicum )
+- Veggies- this time of year the prices of veggies plummet, take the time to blanch and freeze them for later this fall and winter. (lettuce, cucumber, celery, broccoli, bok choi, Choi sum, cabbage, cauliflower, Brussels sprouts, spinach, zucchini, kale, mushrooms, green beans, sweet peppers/capsicum )

 - String Cheese – excellent as a quick snack

-- Cream Cheese is cheap- mix up some easy fillers- for ex. cream cheese- minced onion- baby shrimp- seasonings- mix well, serve in celery, in lettuce wraps or low-carb tortillas.
+- Cream Cheese is cheap- mix up some easy fillers- for example, cream cheese- minced onion- baby shrimp- seasonings- mix well, serve in celery, in lettuce wraps or low-carb tortillas.

 - Lean Meats- beef, chicken and game meats- grill them!